Orthopedic Residency: Who is Eligible and How to Apply

 1. Licensed or eligible for licensure in the state of New York

-3. Professional behaviors demonstrating interest in pursuing advanced clinical skills in orthopedics, research and teaching.
+3. Professional behaviors demonstrating an interest in pursuing advanced clinical skills in orthopedics, research, and teaching.

 Applicants are required to submit the following items to complete the application package: